yehudis9982/github-mcp-server/README.md

 **Step 4: Test it**

+In Codex, open a folder that contains a git repository and try asking:

+**Basic queries:**
-In Codex, try asking: "What repos do I have?" or "Show me info about owner/repo"
+- "Show me info about this repo"

-Once you see the tools working, you can ask any question that requires GitHub information (e.g., "What are the latest commits?", "Show me open issues", "Analyze the owner/repo repository").
-Codex will automatically use the appropriate tools.
+- "What are the latest commits?"
+- "Show me open issues"
+- "List recent workflow runs"

+**Analysis queries (Codex analyzes the data):**
+- "Analyze the changes in the last 10 commits"
+- "Summarize all open bugs"
+- "What are the most active files in recent commits?"
+- "Are there any security-related issues?"

+The server will automatically detect the repository from the `.git` folder.
+You can also specify a different repository explicitly: "Show me info about facebook/react"

 ---